YangletLiu/Tensor_Layer_Neural_Networks/ImageNet-1K & ImageNet-21K/README.md

     112 x 112 x 3 for sub4
     56 x 56 x 3 for sub16&sub36

-    for sub36, resize the original image to 336 x 336 x3
+    for sub36, resize the original image to 336 x 336 x 3

 Epoch: 100;   Batch size: 256